 Specific Locations / Examples with Numbers

 Where you buy the AED 2 million changes what it earns while it holds your visa.
-On Hayat Island in Ras Al Khaimah, our Bay Views allocation is priced at AED 1,923 per square foot, and comparable 1-bedroom units let for AED 65,000–70,000 a year — a gross yield of roughly 5.4–5.8% before service charges (AED 12/sqft).
-Two Bay Views units combined clear the AED 2 million threshold.
+On Hayat Island in Ras Al Khaimah, Bay Views individual one-bedrooms enter from AED 1,200,000 (~AED 1,452 per square foot) and let for AED 65,000–70,000 a year — a gross yield of 5.4–5.8% on that entry, before service charges of ~AED 12/sqft (Sofia Sands catalogue, exam-verified, 13 Jul 2026).
+A single AED 1.2M unit does not qualify on its own; two units (~AED 2.4M) clear the AED 2 million threshold.
+The AED 1,923/sqft figure sometimes quoted is the 12-unit full-floor portfolio price, not the individual-unit entry.

-In Dubai, DLD-registered sales put beachfront medians far higher: Palm Jumeirah around AED 3,631 per square foot and Dubai Marina/JBR around AED 4,481 (nightly-refreshed medians on our Dubai Beachfront Market Index).
-The same AED 2 million buys roughly half the space, and gross yields in prime Dubai beachfront typically run below RAK's — the trade-off is Dubai's deeper resale market.
+In Dubai, DLD-registered sales put beachfront medians far higher: Palm Jumeirah at AED 3,595 per square foot and Dubai Marina/JBR at AED 4,483 (nightly-refreshed medians, as of 16 Jul 2026, on our Dubai Beachfront Market Index).
+The same AED 2 million buys roughly half the space on those medians; the trade-off is Dubai's deeper resale market.
+We do not publish a Dubai-wide yield figure — our dataset has registered sale prices, not a rent registry.

 Risk Factors / What Buyers Miss / Bear Case